The application must be done online. Please go to the Graduate School's Application page to apply online.

 The majority of the students admitted to the IDPAS graduated from a baccalaureate program with majors in anthropology.
 While at least some exposure to the field - and especially to the field of research that is the applicant's expressed interest - is common and desirable, it is not a prerequisite for admission to the program.
 Rather, the faculty believes that the expected level of performance in graduate courses in anthropology and related fields can be predicted from the applicant's overall undergraduate record, with emphasis given to grades obtained in courses related to the student's area of interest.

 At the national level, IDPAS students typically win student prizes for best paper and/or poster at the American Association of Physical Anthropologist meetings.
 In the last years (2005-2010) they received 10 awards including the Juan Comas Prize, the Earnest A. Hooton Prize, the Ales Hrdlicka Prize, and the Sherwood L. Washburn Prize.
 The IDPAS has an excellent record in attaining NSF predoctoral fellowships and other scholarships.
-Of 42 students currently in the IDPAS, six hold NSF Graduate Research Fellowships and one a Beinicke Scholarship.
-Additional funding is provided through Turner Fellowships (three students), Graduate Council Fellowships (four students), and Turkana Basin Fellowships (five students).
-Students have had great success at attaining external funding.
+Additional funding is provided through Turner Fellowships (four students), Graduate Council Fellowships (four students), and Turkana Basin Fellowships (three students).
+Students have had great success at obtaining external funding.
 In 2005-2009, IDPAS students secured more than half a million dollar in grant money through 84 grants.
-This includes 13 Doctoral Dissertation Improvement Awards from NSF, 13 Research Grants from the Leakey Foundation, six Dissertation Fieldwork Grants from the Wenner-Gren Foundation as well as 12 grants from Primate Conservation Inc. and 16 grants from Conservation International through the Margot Marsh Biodiversity Foundation and the Primate Action Funds Program.
+This included 13 Doctoral Dissertation Improvement Awards from NSF, 13 Research Grants from the Leakey Foundation, six Dissertation Fieldwork Grants from the Wenner-Gren Foundation as well as 12 grants from Primate Conservation Inc. and 16 grants from Conservation International through the Margot Marsh Biodiversity Foundation and the Primate Action Funds Program.
 Students publish widely in peer-review journals.
 Finally, placement of graduated students in postdoctoral and faculty positions has been excellent.
 The IDPAS is an elite group of faculty and students with an international reputation for excellence.